aibangjuxin/knowledge/gcp/big-memroy-cpu-analysis.md

 The following situations suggest that creating a dedicated node pool for high-resource applications might be necessary:

-- **Severe Resource Fragmentation**: When the existing n1-standard-8 node pool, due to a mix of various-sized Pods, suffers from increasingly severe resource fragmentation, causing new high-resource Pods (requiring large contiguous blocks like 4 Core CPU and 16GB memory) to frequently fail scheduling due to no suitable node being found, even if the overall jiqun utilization is not high.
+- **Severe Resource Fragmentation**: When the existing n1-standard-8 node pool, due to a mix of various-sized Pods, suffers from increasingly severe resource fragmentation, causing new high-resource Pods (requiring large contiguous blocks like 4 Core CPU and 16GB memory) to frequently fail scheduling due to no suitable node being found, even if the overall clusters utilization is not high.
-- **Inefficient Cluster Scaling and Cost Wastage**: If, to run a few high-resource Pods, the jiqun autoscaler has to frequently add new n1-standard-8 nodes, but these new nodes, after placing one high-resource Pod, have most of their remaining resources (approx. 3.71 Core CPU and 10.36GB memory) underutilized because they cannot be effectively used by other large Pods and may not be fully filled by smaller Pods.
+- **Inefficient Cluster Scaling and Cost Wastage**: If, to run a few high-resource Pods, the clusters autoscaler has to frequently add new n1-standard-8 nodes, but these new nodes, after placing one high-resource Pod, have most of their remaining resources (approx. 3.71 Core CPU and 10.36GB memory) underutilized because they cannot be effectively used by other large Pods and may not be fully filled by smaller Pods.
 This leads to low overall node utilization and unnecessary cloud resource costs.12
 - **Isolation and Specific Hardware Needs**: When high-resource applications have stringent performance requirements, need to avoid "noisy neighbor" interference from other Pods, or require specific hardware configurations (such as faster CPUs, larger memory bandwidth, local SSDs 28, GPUs, etc.), a dedicated node pool can provide the necessary isolation and hardware support.30
 - **Increased Operational Management Complexity**: If, to meet the scheduling needs of both general Pods and high-resource Pods within a single universal node pool, increasingly complex node affinity/anti-affinity rules, taints, and toleration policies must be configured and maintained, leading to a significant increase in operational overhead and risk of errors.